tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ***

-What if you want to block 3rd-party frames everywhere by default, but want whatever embedded Youtube video to not be blocked by default?
+What if you want to block 3rd-party frames everywhere by default, but want whatever embedded Youtube video to not be blocked by default on any site?

 It is just a matter of creating a global _noop_ rule for `youtube.com`: